DUWENINK/dbhelpers/README.md

-# DBHelpers
+# DUWENINK.DBHelpers

-DBHelpers is a simple but powerful library for working with plain ADO.NET.
+DUWENINK.DBHelpers is a simple but powerful library for working with plain ADO.NET.

 There are countless frameworks for data access, but most of them get in the way when you need to run direct SQL.
 If you want to optimize complex operations, or just want to run some sql without mapping classes, this library is for you.